Open for one new engagement · Q3 2026 Fractional CTO · Agency Mentor Berlin · Remote

 How do I compete when clients can just use AI? +

-You don't compete with AI — you compete with other agencies who are panicking about AI.
+You don't compete with AI.
+You compete with other agencies who are panicking about AI.
 The ones who win can articulate the value of experience, judgment, and accountability.
 AI can generate code.
 It can't own the outcome.
-If you're losing deals to "we'll just use AI," the problem isn't AI — it's positioning.
+If you're losing deals to "we'll just use AI," the problem is your positioning.

 How is this different from business coaching? +

 I've run the same business you're running.
 I've made the pricing mistakes, the hiring mistakes, the "yes to every project" mistakes.
-This isn't theory from someone who's never shipped a product — it's pattern recognition from building agencies for over a decade.
+This is pattern recognition from building agencies for over a decade, not theory from someone who's never shipped a product.

 Who is this for? +

-Agency owners running teams of 3–30 people.
-Big enough to have real problems — hiring, delivery, pricing, burnout.
+Agency owners running teams of 3 to 30 people.
+Big enough to have real problems (hiring, delivery, pricing, burnout).
 Small enough that your decisions still shape everything.
 Solo freelancers should start with the course; 50+ person agencies need a more specialized operator.

 Let's talk